vaginessa/blog/articles/2017/02-blueprint-for-deploying-web-aps.md

 This script makes the changes.
 Now we need to make sure it gets called at startup.

-`/etc/systemd/system/startup.service`
+`startup.service` (`/etc/systemd/system/startup.service` on the server):

 ```
-# put in /etc/systemd/system/startup.service
 # http://unix.stackexchange.com/questions/47695/how-to-write-startup-script-for-systemd
 [Unit]
 Description=things to do after each reboot
-# just to be safe, run it after docker is booted
+# just to be safe, run it after docker started
 After=docker.service
 Requires=docker.service